Telangana: Airports

 Rajiv Gandhi International Airport at Shamshabad is an international airport serving the city of Hyderabad.
 It is the largest airport in the state and one of the busiest airports in the country.
-The government has plans to upgrade Warangal Airport, Nizamabad Airport and Ramagundam Airport.
-It also plans to construct airports in Ramagundam and Kothagudem.
+The government has plans to upgrade Warangal Airport, Nizamabad Airport and Ramagundam Airport - with plans to construct airports in Ramagundam and Kothagudem using the UDAN scheme.

 Warangal has a domestic airport in Mamunooru which was established in the year 1930 during the Nizam period.
 All the exports and imports of Azam Jahi Mills, Warangal were done through the Warangal Airport.

 Culture

-The State has a rich tradition in classical music, painting and folk arts such as Burra Katha, shadow puppet show, and Perini Shivatandavam, Gusadi Dance, Kolatam and Bathukamma.
+The state has a rich tradition in classical music, painting and folk performance arts such as Burra katha, Tholu bommalata (shadow puppet show), and Perini Shivatandavam, Gussadi dance, Kolatam and Bathukamma.

-The important festivals of the State are Bonalu and Bathukamma.
+The important festivals of the state are Bonalu and Bathukamma.

 Architecture

 Badami Chalukya architecture is spread across the state, notable temple is Alampur Jogulamba Temple.

-Chalukyas of Vemulavada built many Temples in Vemulawada, Bheemeshvara temple, Raja Rajeswara Temple, Vemulawada.
+Chalukyas of Vemulavada built many temples such as Bheemeshvara temple, Raja Rajeswara Temple, Vemulawada.

 Medieval forts such as the Bhongir Fort, Khammam Fort, and Rachakonda Fort are spread across the state.
 Among the notable ones is the Warangal Fort, which served as the capital of the Kakatiya dynasty.
 The Kakatiya Kala Thoranam within the fort has become a symbol of Telangana, and features on the state emblem.
 Ramappa Temple is a UNESCO World Heritage Site.
-The fort complex, and Thousand Pillar Temple are on the tentative list of the UNESCO World Heritage Sites.
+The fort complex, and Thousand Pillar Temple, are on the tentative list of the UNESCO World Heritage sites.

-Samsthanams built Temples in Dravidian architecture, Kollapur, and Jataprole Samsthanams, Gadwal Samsthanam built temples in Dravidian architecture.
+Kollapur, and Jataprole Samsthanams, Gadwal Samsthanam built temples in Dravidian architecture.

 The Qutb Shahi dynasty established the city of Hyderabad as their capital.
-The Charminar, Golconda Fort, and Qutb Shahi tombs in Hyderabad were built by the Qutb Shahi dynasty.
+The Charminar, Golconda Fort, and Qutb Shahi tombs in Hyderabad were built by kings of the Qutb Shahi dynasty.

-The Nizam era saw the construction of palaces such as the Chowmahalla Palace and Falaknuma Palace, as well as elaborate public buildings such as the Osmania General Hospital, all in Hyderabad.
+The Nizam era saw the construction of palaces such as the Chowmahalla Palace and Falaknuma Palace, as well as elaborate public buildings such as the Osmania General Hospital and Osmania University, all in Hyderabad.

-Religious destinations

-There are religious worship centres of different religions in the state.
+Places of Worship

+The state is home to places of worship built for different religions.

-Hindu worship destinations include Bhadrachalam Temple, Gnana Saraswati Temple, Yadagirigutta Temple, Ramappa Temple, Vemulawada Raja Rajeshwara temple, the Thousand Pillar Temple, Statue of Equality (Ramanuja).
+Hindu places of worship include Bhadrachalam Temple, Gnana Saraswati Temple, Yadagirigutta Temple, Ramappa Temple, Vemulawada Raja Rajeshwara temple, Kondagattu Anjaneya Swamy Temple, the Thousand Pillar Temple, and the Statue of Equality (Ramanuja).

-The Muslim worship destinations such as Makkah Masjid near Charminar, Khairtabad Mosque, Koh-e-qaim, Mian Mishk Masjid, Toli Masjid and Spanish Mosque.
+Muslims worship at holy places such as Makkah Masjid near Charminar, Khairtabad Mosque, Mian Mishk Masjid, Toli Masjid and Spanish Mosque.

-Christian worship centres include the Diocese of Dornakal of the Church of South India, Bahe Church of South India, and Medak Cathedral.
+Christian places of worship include the Diocese of Dornakal of the Church of South India, Bahe Church of South India, and Medak Cathedral.
 There are also some Buddhist destinations, such as Nelakondapalli, Dhulikatta, Phanigiri and Kolanpaka.

+Parsi Fire Temple, Secunderabad is a place of worship for the Parsis.